2026 Opening

 2026 Museum Opening

-Great news; the museum will re open to the public on Sunday February 15th.
-From this date the museum will be open every Sunday and Wednesday from 1030 to 1530 with final entry at 1430.
+The museum is now open to the public every Sunday and Wednesday from 1030 to 1530 with final entry at 1430.
 We look forward to welcoming visitors to the museum with all entry prices held for 2026 and of course, annual tickets from 2025 remain valid.

 Visitors are advised that due to ongoing works our collection of Norman motorcycles will not be available to visitors until April 2026.
 The new exhibition featuring the National Collection of Norman Motorcycles is currently being curated for display in our purpose built exhibition space.